Chisanan232/PyMock-Server/README-DOCKER.md

 `WEB_FRAMEWORK`

 This is an option variable.
-The web framework **_PyMock-API_** would use to set up web server to mock APIs.
-It only accepts 3 type values:
+The web framework **_PyMock-Server_** would use to set up web server to mock APIs.
+It only accepts
+3 type values:

 * ``auto``:

     This is the default value.
-It would automatically detect which web framework **_PyMock-API_** could use in current runtime environment.
+It would automatically detect which web framework **_PyMock-Server_** could use in current runtime environment.

 * ``flask``: